cxa/Mvce/README.md

 That's it!
 Remember to check out [Example](Example) directory for a more complex one.

+Don't forget to run `git submodule update --init --recursive` in order to install 3rd dependencies if you want to run the `RandomImage` sample project.

-### `EventEmitter` protocol
+### `Dispatchable` protocol

-If you really, really need to access event emitter anywhere in View or Controller, just adopt `EventEmitter`.
+If you really, really need to access event dispatcher anywhere in View or Controller, just adopt `Dispatchable`.
 This's last resort, I don't recommend this way, it's easily to mess up code, violate MVC rules.

 ## License